 North London derby form

 Arguably his greatest goal in the tie came in a 2-2 draw in 2016.
-Kane picked up the ball right by the corner flag, took a step towards the left-hand edge of the box before hitting a beautiful curling effort right into the far corner.
+Kane picked up the ball by the corner flag, took a step towards the edge of the box before striking a beautiful curling effort into the far corner.

 That sparked huge celebrations, which prompted Kane to tear off his protective mask as he charged towards the White Hart Lane crowd.